 The proximity of Custoza to Lake Garda ameliorates temperature extremes and brings freshening breezes.
 The area features pretty and gently undulating hills dotted with villas, villages and vineyards, with roads lined with cypress trees.

-Those hills are concentric glacial moraines of no more than 150 meters altitude.
+Those hills are concentric glacial moraines of no more than 150 meters in altitude.
 Each band of hills marks the retreating snout of the glacier that created Lake Garda.
 Their soils vary in composition but are typically full of alpine limestone and gravel.

 There are three white grape mainstays.
-One is Bianca Fernanda, which is a local clone of Cortese, famous for Gavi in Piemonte.
+One is Bianca Fernanda, a local clone of Cortese, famous for Gavi in Piemonte.
 Second is Garganega, famous for Soave and Gambellara.
 Meanwhile, Trebbianello is a local biotype of Friulano from Friuli Venezia Giulia, aka the French Sauvignon Vert/Sauvignonasse.